Are you sneezing, wheezing, coughing, having itchy, watery eyes or experiencing other dust mite related allergy

 - Direct sunlight is one of the easiest ways to kill these pests.
 Make sure to peep curtains and blinds open so sunlight can come into all rooms.

 - Humidity below 40-50% destorys dust mites because they need a certain level of moisture to survive.
 Depending on where you live and the humidity levels inside your house will determine if you should install a humidifier or dehumidifier inside your home.

 - Hot water that’s 130°F or higher kills mites.
 Always use the hot setting when washing bed linens, since this is an area where dust mites can occur the most.

 - Steam-cleaning can kill most dust mites embedded in a carpet, but not all.
 A study found an 87% reduction in dust mites (per gram of dust) after steam-cleaning a carpet.

 - Extreme cold also kills dust mites.
 For small objects you can’t steam-clean or put in a washing machine, like stuffed animals and pillows, you can place these in a tightly sealed plastic bag and store them in your freezer for 24 hours.
 Freezing temperatures is an easy way of killing them and afterwards just shake the objects vigorously outside to dispose of any remnants.

 How to Get Rid of Dust Mites for Good

 What a lot of people don’t know is that allergies related to dust mites don’t come from exposure to the actual mite itself.
 Instead, it’s the feces and body part fragments that are released by the bugs that cause severe allergic reactions.

 Now that you know what kills dust mites, it’s also important to know that killing them doesn’t actually remove the allergens.
 You need to remove the bugs and all of the waste matter associated with them.

-The best way for how you can get rid of dust mites for good is to use the tips below.
+So, how do you get rid of dust mites once and for all?
+Follow these tips below.